dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/image-data.md

 ### orientation

-The counterclockwise rotation angle of the image.
-It can be 0, 90, 180 or 270.
+The orientation of the image buffer contained in this frame data.
+The value is the angle that the camera image needs to be rotated clockwise so it shows correctly on the display in its natural orientation.
+It is 0, 90, 180, or 270.
+A typical value for this is 90 as most camera modules record the frames in landscape right orientation.
+Rotating a landscape right frame by 90 degrees will show it correctly on the display in portrait orientation (which is the natural device orientation of most phones).

 ```java
 int orientation